 Further it is of interest that to many Libertarians the liberty that matters is the ability to make money, own property etc., and that restrictions on that ability, like unions, child labour laws pollution controls etc., are unacceptable restrictions on liberty.
 Translated their liberty to screw others for their advantage.
 Basically the right to manage, property and make money trump everything else.
 Thus we get many Libertarians voting for the Republicans because they lower taxes, sacrificing other liberties for that.
 Also given this tendency of so many Libertarians to vote Republican; so much for sticking to moral principles.
 Of course of the most embarrassing examples of Libertarian sellout is Penn Jillette's paling around with Glen Beck, wingnut for quite a while.
 Yep standing up for real moral principles there.

-AS for other moral principles we get the following nonsense from some Libertarians, i.e., that a starving mob looting a train load of someone elses grain during a famine is utterly morally rehensible and they have no moral problems with the person in question not just hoarding and moving the grain but shipping it out of the famine area if he can get a higher price elsewhere.
+As for other moral principles we get the following nonsense from some Libertarians, i.e., that a starving mob looting a train load of someone else's grain during a famine is utterly morally reprehensible and they have no moral problems with the person in question not just hoarding and moving the grain but shipping it out of the famine area if he can get a higher price elsewhere.
 Doesn't that at least raise a moral issue?
 But of course the right to manage and control ones own property trumps everything else and if it screws you over just sue and wait years, if it come at all, for the settlement.

 Thus we read in Libertarian screeds stuff about personal responsibility.
-Thus I have read how about during famines feeding the starving with free or cheap food, would destroy the price mechanism and interfer with the magic invisible hand and besides people must learn to prioritize and be rational and giving them food might just encourage them to to continue to be lazy and irrational.
+Thus I have read how about during famines feeding the starving with free or cheap food, would destroy the price mechanism and interfere with the magic invisible hand and besides people must learn to prioritize and be rational and giving them food might just encourage them to continue to be lazy and irrational.
 Yes nothing like having a few of your nearest and dearest starve to death in front of you to encourage rational sensible behavior.
 Either that or rely on completely voluntary agencies which might or might not, depending on if your cause is fashionable at the time, have the resources to help you.
 But at all costs any sort of coercion to help others is to be avoided.
 Meanwhile coercion must be employed to enable people to enjoy to the full their property rights.

 In the end much Libertarianism is simple selfishness.
 I have / want mine and to keep it all for myself without feeling any guilt about others.